 Join our upcoming incident response webinar to learn how to cut mean time to remediation and reduce the impact of incidents.

 The Call for Help

-As a technical account manager at Red Canary, my job is straightforward: help make security better for our customers.
+As an incident handler at Red Canary, my job is straightforward: help make security better for our customers.
 When the IT service provider called us for help, I jumped on a conference call with their senior security analyst, as well as Joe Moles (SECOPS) and Michael Haag (Threat R&D).
 The goal: put an incident response plan in place to eradicate the malware that was spreading through the customer’s network.